AlpacaTunnel/alpaca-tunnel/README.md

 -------------

 - Conf files are stored in `/usr/local/etc` by default.
-- Edit Mode/ID in `alpaca_tunnel.conf`.
+- Edit Mode/ID in `alpaca-tunnel.json`.
-- Edit server addresses and passwords in `alpaca_secrets`.
+- Edit server addresses and passwords in `alpaca-secrets`.

-AlpacaTunnel supports multiple clients with one server instance.
+alpaca-tunnel supports multiple clients with one server instance.
 Each server or client has an unique ID, such as 1.1 or 16.4.
 The format of the ID is just like the format of one half of an IP address.
 Note that you must allocate smaller IDs for servers, bigger IDs for clients.